School of Art Learning Opportunities

 MSUM School of Art students embrace diversity, challenges, opportunities, unique experiences and continue to produce incredible results.
 You can participate in student organizations, show your work in local and regional art exhibitions, gain hands-on experience through volunteer and service learning opportunities, and more.

 Are you interested in living and learning with peers who have similar interests as you?
-The Art, Art Education, Graphic Design and Graphic Communications Learning Community may be for you.
+The Art & Design Learning Community may be for you.
 Join this community to strengthen your passion for art, utilize creative collaboration and production skills, build critical analysis abilities and learn from our dedicated, award-winning faculty.

 Gain experience in arts management by working in the School of Art.
 Studio technicians, gallery monitors, gallery installers and shop monitors are all needed to help events and exhibitions run smoothly.
 Visit DragonJobs to learn more.